pramnora/qb64/netlify/README.md

 # QBASIC/QB64

-In order to view the contents contained herein...; then, please, visit...
+In you wish to see the web page [index.html] contents contained herein 'live'...; then, very kindly, please, visit...

 https://qb64.netlify.com

-...it is my own personal web page which is devoted to QBASIC/QB64.
+...it is my own *personal* web page which is devoted to **QBASIC/QB64**.

 The page contains such things as resources...